-With write-ups in the East Bay Express and the San Francisco Chronicle and appearances at local venues and blues festivals, Goldwasser, known as Paris Slim to Bay Area blues fans (a moniker Troyce Key gave him), is recognized as a vital contributor to the local blues scene.
-In September 1989 he joins Nick Gravenites and the Electric Flag for an historical reunion, with performances in San Francisco and Los Angeles.
+With write-ups in the East Bay Express and the San Francisco Chronicle and appearances at local venues and blues festivals, Goldwasser, known as Paris Slim to Bay Area blues fans (a moniker Eli Mile Hi Club owner Troyce Key gave him), is recognized as a vital contributor to the local blues scene.
+In September 1989 Goldwasser joins Nick Gravenites and the Electric Flag for an historical reunion, with performances in San Francisco and Los Angeles.
 Through the 90's Paris Slim released several albums ("Bleedin' Heart", "Be Careful What You Wish For") and appeared at festivals in the U.S. and in Europe, under his name and as a sideman for Phillip Walker, Sunnyland Slim, James Harman, Jerry McCain, A.C.
 Reed and Big Jack Johnson.
 His association with the Fedora record label in the late 90's, with releases by Hosea Leavey, Harmonica Slim, Fillmore Slim, Iceman Robinson, Jessie Thomas, Jimmy Dawkins and Byther Smith, and the release of his album "Bluju" on Crosscut Records help solidify his status as a household name on the international blues scene.
-While in Los Angeles, Goldwasser helps form the Mannish Boys while appearing at local venues with the likes of Kim Wilson, Mitch Kashmar, Roy Gaines and Arthur Adams.
+While in Los Angeles, Goldwasser helps form the Mannish Boys, while appearing at local venues with the likes of Kim Wilson, Mitch Kashmar, Roy Gaines and Arthur Adams.

 Having moved to Portland, Oregon in 2005, Goldwasser joined Curtis Salgado's band and appeared on the Alligator release "Soul Shot", which received a Blues Music Award, while the Mannish Boys were voted "best traditional blues band of the year" the same year (2012) .